Crash (2004 film): Plot

-In the carjacked SUV, Anthony and Peter hit a man of Asian descent while passing a parked van.
-They take the injured man and leave him in front of a hospital.
-Meanwhile, Waters, who is in a relationship with Ria, gets into an argument with her when he makes a casual remark about Mexico being her country of origin.
-Ria angrily reminds him that her father is actually from Puerto Rico and her mother is from El Salvador.
-Waters later visits his mother, who asks him to find his missing younger brother.

-Ryan later comes across a car crash and an overturned vehicle.
-In his attempt to rescue the passenger, Ryan sees it is Christine, who recognizes the officer from their earlier incident and frantically resists his assistance.
-Ryan manages to pull her out of the car just before it is engulfed by a fireball.
+Anthony and Peter accidentally hit an Asian man while driving and drop him off at a hospital.
+Meanwhile, Waters visits his mother, who asks him to find his missing younger brother.
+Ryan again encounters Christine, who had gotten into another car crash.
+Recognizing Ryan, Christine frantically resists his assistance.
+He manages to pull her out of the car just before it is engulfed in flames.
 As Christine is being helped by paramedics, she stares at Ryan.
 Waters is summoned to a meeting with DA worker Flanagan, who tells Waters that Internal Affairs wants Conklin imprisoned.
-Waters has evidence that Lewis was possibly involved in a drug deal, but Flanagan promises Waters a job as Cabot's chief investigator, as well as the clearing of his brother's criminal record, in exchange for his cooperation.
-At a press conference, Waters reluctantly confirms the homicide was racially motivated.
-Farhad arrives at Daniel's house after his own house is robbed, suspecting Daniel was responsible.
-Attempting to kill Daniel with a pistol, Daniel's daughter Elizabeth jumps in the way and is nearly shot as a consequence; Farhad subsequently runs away as the Ruiz family comforts each other.
+Waters has evidence incriminating Lewis, but Flanagan promises Waters a promotion and the expungement of his brother's criminal record.
+At a press conference, Waters reluctantly confirms that the homicide was racially motivated.

-Anthony and Peter carjack another Navigator, which happens to belong to Cameron.
-Cameron fights back and Peter flees the scene before a police car approaches.
-Cameron and Anthony drive away and a police chase ensues, with Hansen as one of the pursuing officers.
+Anthony and Peter unsuccessfully carjack Cameron's car, and Peter flees the scene before the police arrive.
+Cameron and Anthony drive away and are chased by police, including Hansen.
 When police catch the SUV, Hansen recognizes Cameron, and out of remorse for the earlier traffic stop, he vouches for Cameron to be let off with a warning.
 Anthony, who was hiding during the exchange, is dropped off at a bus stop by Cameron.

-Later that night as Hansen is off the clock, he picks up a hitchhiking Peter.
-During the drive, Peter reaches into his pocket and Hansen, thinking he is reaching for a gun, shoots him.
-Peter collapses dead, revealing he was only reaching for his Saint Christopher statuette.
-Hansen hides the body in some bushes and burns his car.
-Waters and Ria later arrive at the scene, and it is revealed that the dead body is Waters's brother Peter.
+Later that night, Hansen picks up a hitchhiking Peter.
+Peter reaches into his pocket, and Hansen, thinking he is reaching for a gun, shoots him.
+Peter, who was actually reaching for his statuette, dies.
+Hansen hides the body and burns his car.
+Waters and Ria later arrive at the scene, revealing that the dead body is Waters's brother Peter.
 Waters's mother disowns him over Peter's death.